 Welcome to the setup guide.

-To get this plugin setup will only take around 30 mins; this guide will be broken down into steps.
+Getting this plugin setup will only take around 30 mins; this guide will be broken down into steps.
 You must first do a test transaction using the test Post Finance e-payment account.
-The Post Finance e-payment team will supply you with two logins, one for test and the other for live.
+The Post Finance e-payment team will supply you with two logins, one for testing and the other for life.
 You can get to both the test and live logins from here.

 It is always best practice when setting up a payment gateway to do this in test mode first and run several orders before switching to live mode.

-The essential items here for the setup are PSPID, SHA-IN, SHA-OUT & SHA encryption method.
+The essential items here for the setup are PSPID, SHA-IN, SHA-OUT & SHA encryption methods.